-defined by connected to

-policies at each long-term saving
+defined by policies at each connected to long-term saving

-bank) compared and investment

-to the total plans.
+bank) compared to the total and investment plans.
 "Long-

-amount of term" will depend

-customers with on each bank's
+amount of customers with term" will depend on each bank's

 loans in the definition.

-bank's lending
+bank's lending portfolio.

-portfolio.

-B.3.5 % of customers showing an increase or stable amounts in savings, deposit and/or investment account balances, quarter on quarter. portfolio.
-Transactional data based.
-Measures the percentage of customers showing an increase or stable amounts in savings and/or deposit AND/OR invest ment accounts balances, quarter on quarter.
-B.4.5 % of customers that would struggle to raise emergency funds or cover with insurance a major unexpected expense Survey based data.
-Measures the percentage of customers that would struggle to raise emergency funds or cover with insurance a major unexpected expense.
-We consider a major unexpected expense, one that the customer hadn't planned for and would require them to spend more than what they have available for secondary expenses in their monthly budget or
+B.3.5 % of customers showing an Transactional data based.
+B.4.5 % of customers that would Survey based data.
+Measures

+increase or stable Measures the percentage of struggle to raise the percentage of customers that

+amounts in savings, deposit customers showing an emergency funds or cover would struggle to raise emergency

+and/or increase or with insurance funds or cover

+investment account stable amounts in savings and/or a major unexpected with insurance a major unexpected

+balances, quarter on deposit AND/OR invest expense expense.
+We consider a major

+quarter. ment accounts balances, unexpected expense, one that

+quarter on quarter. the customer hadn't planned for

+quarter. and would require

+them to spend more than what

+they have available for

+secondary expenses in their

-1/20th of the country's Gross National Income (banks may deviate if proper
+monthly budget or 1/20th of the

+country's Gross National Income

+(banks may

-reasons are provided).
+deviate if proper reasons are

+provided).
 A good example is:

 unforeseen medical bills,

 large appliance

-malfunctioning,

-car repair, etc.
+malfunctioning, car repair, etc.

-Carrey boood

 Survey based